 Students preparing for graduation must complete formal applications for degrees or certificates.
 Application forms are available from Enrollment Services, Bldg.
 7, and online on the college website and on the student portal.
-A completed application form, signed by the advisor or program coordinator, must be on file at Enrollment Services no later than two weeks prior to the end of the quarter in which a student plans to graduate.
+A completed application form, signed by the advisor or program coordinator, must be on file with Enrollment Services no later than two weeks prior to the end of the quarter in which a student plans to graduate.
 Students applying to graduate with the Associate of Arts degree, Option B, must also complete Option B application forms, which must be signed by advisors.

-Prior to submitting the Application for Degree, students are advised to carefully review with their faculty advisors degree requirements published in the college catalog to ensure that all requirements have been satisfied.
-Applications for degrees are reviewed and approved quarterly.
-Transfer students must have official copies of all transcripts from other colleges on file in Enrollment Services, Bldg.
+Prior to submitting the Application for Degree or Certificate, students are advised to carefully review with their faculty advisors degree and/or certificate requirements published in the college catalog to ensure that all requirements have been satisfied.
+Applications for degrees and certificates are reviewed and approved quarterly.
+Transfer students must have official copies of all transcripts from other colleges on file with Enrollment Services, Bldg.
 7, prior to applying for degrees.